 Another question is how a descriptor can specify a segment from one byte to 4GB long.
 The limit field given is only 20 bits.
 This is where the G bit (bit 55) comes into play.
 If G is zero, the limit field corresponds to one segment's maximum legal offset (one less than its length).
 If G is one, however, the 386 shifts the limit field 12 places left to make a 32-bit limit.
 The 386 fills the bottom 12-bits with ones.

-If a dscriptor has a limit field of one and G is one, the actual limit
+For example If a dscriptor has a limit field of one and G is one, the actual limit is 1FFFH.
+When G is one and limit is zero, the limit is FFFFH.

 This scheme allows us to specify a segment with a length of less than 1 Mbyte or a multiple of 4 Kbytes.
 When G is zero, the segment can range from one byte to 1 Mbyte long.
 When G is one, the segment can range from 4 Kbytes to 4 Gbytes in length (in 4 Kbytes steps).